All The Kitchen Essentials You Need — For Just $310

 Have you ever started from scratch in a new kitchen?
 Perhaps you were leaving for college, or disentangling one household from another.
 Maybe you were outfitting a second home, or helping a young friend or family member set up with their own kitchen for the very first time.

 Is it possible to equip a kitchen for robust daily cooking on a relatively small budget?
 We say yes.
-If you are starting from scratch, without a spatula to your name, here's your checklist of essential equipment — and all for under $300.
+If you are starting from scratch, without a spatula to your name, here’s your checklist of essential equipment — and all for around $300.